 Joseph is a lawyer and financial advisor with more than 25 years’ senior leadership experience in the professional services sector.
 He is Managing Partner of PwC, Sydney; Australia’s largest professional services firm, and has advised numerous private sector businesses and governments on infrastructure, tax and policy matters.

 A Board Member with the Harbour Trust since 2016, Joseph also plays an active role in the wider community.
-He is the Chair of the Centenary Institute for Medical Research in Sydney, the Deputy Chair of the NSW Institute of Sport, and the Chair of Football Federation Australia’s Audit & Risk Committee.
-He also serves on the Boards of Western Sydney University and Football Federation Australia, and is an Ambassador for Business Events Sydney.
+He is the Chair of the Centenary Institute for Medical Research in Sydney, the Deputy Chair of the NSW Institute of Sport.
+Joseph also serves on the Boards of Football Federation Australia and Western Sydney University.

 Deputy Chair: Jean Hay AM

 A lifelong resident of Manly, Jean has spent her career serving the local community, including as an elected Councillor and later as Mayor.
-Following three terms as Mayor of Manly (1999-2004, 2008-2012 and 2012-2016), she was appointed Chair of the Implementation Advisory Group for the Northern Beaches Council till August 2017; this replaced the Manly, Warringah and Pittwater Councils in May 2016.
-Jean also served the newly-formed Council as Chair of the Social Committee.
+Following three terms as Mayor of Manly (1999-2004, 2008-2012 and 2012-2016), Jean was appointed Chair of the Implementation Advisory Group for the Northern Beaches Council, and served in that role until August 2017.

 Jean is a recipient of the Centenary Medal and the NSW Ministers’ Awards for Women in Local Government (Metropolitan Elected Representative).
-For her service to the community, including through local government and community groups, she was named a Member of the Order of Australia (AM).
-Relevantly, she played a major role in the realisation of Manly’s Bear Cottage - the only children’s hospice in NSW.
-Jean has been on the Board of the Harbour Trust since July 2013 and has been Deputy Chair since August 2014.
+For her service to the community, including through local government and community groups, she was named a Member of the Order of Australia.

 Garth is a seasoned leader whose expertise covers complex organisational structures and processes.
 Most notably, he carved out a distinguished 17 year career with the Australian Defence Force which included commanding soldiers in Iraq and Afghanistan.
 Recently, Garth led the NSW Government Veterans Employment Program.
 Under his leadership, the Program employed over 500 veterans, exceeding their target by 150 per cent.
 This earned Garth’s team the ‘Leadership in Recruitment of Veterans’ accolade at the 2018 Prime Minister’s Veterans’ Employment Awards.